 - Direct Deposit (ACH): Provide your bank name, routing number, and account number.
 Net 30 days typically.

 - Freight Factoring: Provide your factoring company name.
-They'll provide a Notice of Assignment (NOA) to attach.
+They will provide a Notice of Assignment (NOA) to attach.
+Read more in our guide on freight factoring explained.

 - Quick Pay: Request same-day or 2-day payment from the broker directly for a small fee.